aiidateam/aiida-core/docs/source/developer_guide/tools/sphinx_cheatsheet.rst

 Cross Reference Classes and Methods
 ===================================

-Reference to the :py:class:`aiida.orm.data.structure.StructureData` class, showing the full path.
+Reference to the :py:class:`aiida.orm.node.data.structure.StructureData` class, showing the full path.

-Reference to the :py:class:`~aiida.orm.data.structure.StructureData` class (with preceding tilde), showing only the class name.
+Reference to the :py:class:`~aiida.orm.node.data.structure.StructureData` class (with preceding tilde), showing only the class name.

 .. note:: Always point to the actual definition of a class, e.g. ``aiida.backends.querybuild.querybuilder_base.AbstractQueryBuilder``, **not** an alias like ``aiida.orm.QueryBuilder`` (or sphinx will complain).

-Reference to the :py:meth:`~aiida.orm.data.structure.StructureData.append_atom` method.
+Reference to the :py:meth:`~aiida.orm.node.data.structure.StructureData.append_atom` method.

 .. note:: In the docstring of a class, you can